Pinoy Big Brother: Celebrity Edition 1: Nomination History

 Housemate was automatically nominated as part of a rule violation or other special cases.

 With Angela's exit on Day 12, the eviction on Day 14 was canceled and was made into a nomination night.

 Big Brother automatically put up for Eviction the nominees from the previous nominations, whom were saved after Angela's exit.

 Big Brother automatically nominated Christian and Rustom for their violations, and therefore only the housemate with the highest nomination points was included in the list of nominees.

 Open voting for the Big 4 was announced after Budoy's exit.

-Big Brother finale
+The Big Night

 The four remaining housemates were taken to the Manila Post Office from the Big Brother house in Quezon City by a limousine.
 They were then sequestered in a secret location before the actual live final.

 The finale was held on April 1, 2006, at the Manila Post Office building on Lawton, Manila.
 In the final tally, Keanna Reeves was declared the Big Winner, garnering 44.2% of the vote (571,607 votes).
 John Prats came in second with 28.8% (372,198 votes), Bianca Gonzalez in third with 19% (245,594 votes), while Zanjoe Marudo exited first (and therefore came in last) with 8% (103,422 votes).